▲ MAGG Class of 2017

 All students are required to spend the equivalent of one academic term as an intern working on global governance issues in the public or private sector, at a research institute, or for a non-governmental organization.
 The work-term will normally take place in the third or fourth term of the program.

 All students will meet with the Program Officer early in the first term to discuss potential internship options.
 Students must declare their intentions to the Program Officer by no later than the end of their first semester in the program.
-A written report (approximately 10 double-space pages in length) arising out of the internship experience will be required and will be evaluated by the Director of the Internship Program of the Global Governance Program on a pass-fail basis.
+A written report (approximately 10 double-space pages in length) arising out of the internship experience will be required and will be evaluated on a pass-fail basis.
 This report is distinct from the MRP, but can build towards it.
 For a list of some of the placements that students have done in the past, see Internships.

 Program Seminar Component